Skip to main content

 These therapies are particularly relevant for adults seeking to address age-related declines in tissue repair, metabolic rate, and sleep quality.
 For example, Tesamorelin is a specific peptide that has been shown in clinical trials to reduce visceral adipose tissue, a key driver of metabolic disease.

 The use of such peptides is predicated on a systems-biology perspective.
-It acknowledges that the is a network, and restoring the function of a central node like the pituitary can have widespread, beneficial effects on metabolism, body composition, and overall vitality.
+It acknowledges that the endocrine system is a network, and restoring the function of a central node like the pituitary can have widespread, beneficial effects on metabolism, body composition, and overall vitality.
 These protocols are not a replacement for foundational lifestyle habits.

 They are precision tools used to restore a specific signaling pathway that has become unresponsive to lifestyle inputs alone, thereby amplifying the benefits of a healthy lifestyle.